• Skip to primary navigation

 Practicing a healthy lifestyle is the key to preventing the risk of developing health conditions.
 Lifestyle changes can help to lower cholesterol levels.
 Dr. Eugenia Gianos said that lifestyle and dietary changes can lower the cholesterol level by 20 percent, but may also vary on how the person practices it.

-Included in the lifestyle changes is improving your diet as it plays a significant role to lower cholesterol levels.
+Included in the lifestyle changes is improving your diet as it plays a significant role in lowering cholesterol levels.
 This is possible by reducing the intake of saturated fat and increasing dietary fiber.

 You should avoid consuming hyper-processed foods that are harmful to your heart.
-Likewise, fatty foods can clog your artery which may lead to stroke and other heart problems.
+Likewise, fatty foods can clog your arteries which may lead to stroke and other heart problems.

 With this, you should avoid if not reduce intake of saturated fats and trans fats that easily raise bad cholesterol and heart-damaging.
 Instead, you should increase your intake of omega-3 fatty acids that can protect you from heart disease.